Caring for a child with Down syndrome

 5-minute read

-If you’re caring for a child with Down syndrome, you might face some challenges different to other parents.
+- If you're caring for a child with Down syndrome, you might face some different challenges to other parents.

 How do I care for my baby with Down syndrome?

-Your baby will need some tests to check their heart function, hearing, vision and overall health.
 This might mean you and your baby need to stay in hospital a little longer than usual.

 Most babies with Down syndrome can breastfeed.
 Your doctor and midwife will talk to you about anything special you might need to do.